 Why should I go?

-You will get to experience a completely different culture, while also gaining new skills that are likely to come in handy in your job search later.
-You’ll meet new people, you’ll learn a language, and you’ll have something special on your CV to help you stand out.
+You will experience a completely different culture, while also gaining new skills.
+You will meet new people, learn a language, and will have something special on your CV to help you stand out.